videlais/learning-ink-unity/_chapters/chapter7/index.md

 Clicking on the "Layout" button allows for quickly changing the layout of the windows and views within the Unity Editor.

+Unity includes several built-in layout presets:

+- **Default**: Standard 2-column layout
+- **Tall**: Optimized for vertical monitors
+- **Wide**: Optimized for ultrawide displays
+- **2 by 3**: Game view focused layout

-Once windows and views are arranged, the layout can also be saved as either an option to be used at a later time.
+Once windows and views are arranged, custom layouts can be saved and recalled.
+This is particularly useful when switching between different workflows (coding, level design, animation, etc.).